jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 The barrel of the RC1 will be of the standard 16" carbine length, just long enough to avoid the red tape associated with a short-barreled rifle.
 This length also produces high enough muzzle velocity and bullet energy for practical medium-range use.
-The muzzle brake will be a short, single-chamber model to minimize the added weight and length.
+If I use a muzzle brake, it will be a short, single-chamber model to minimize the added weight and length.

 ### Buttstock
 The RC1 will have a very short, fixed-length buttstock to shift its mass closer